armandliv/SnakeSoul/README.md

 - Pygame

-These libraries can be installed on Windows, Ubuntu and macOS via pip:
+This library can be installed on Windows, Ubuntu and macOS via pip:

 ```
 pip install pygame